 It’s about a guy who was in an accident as a kid.
 He’s ex-Amish, so he lives a very monastic life: he doesn’t have a cellphone or anything like that.
 He’s left the community but he still kinda follows the rules.

 Forty-some years from the present day in Berlin, Skarsgård’s character, Leo Beiler, “has only one reason for living:” his girlfriend Naadirah (Seyneb Saleh), who’s gone missing.
 With the modern backdrop and a city run by gangsters, Beiler keeps bumping into a couple of American surgeons (uh-oh), at least one of whom you might recognize:

 Holy … that’s a lot of pretty acting prowess in one movie.
 But, wait, there’s more.
 Skarsgård met with Jones and likened the Mute aesthetic to that of Blade Runner:

 Concept art via Empire

 In Empire Magazine‘s podcast, he also leaked the juicy tidbit that Mute has a Moon connection … and, in fact, Sam Rockwell’s Sam Bell is listed in the credits.
-The Leftovers and The Girl on the Train star Justin Theroux and Gilbert Owuor (True Blood, The Newsroom) are also aboard.
+Paul Rudd (as a guy called “Cactus Bill”), The Leftovers’ and The Girl on the Train‘s Justin Theroux, and Gilbert Owuor (True Blood, The Newsroom) are also aboard.

 All I’m hoping is that this isn’t an Almodóvarian situation, if (no spoilers) you catch my drift.